Turbo’s Guide to Econ

 Turbo’s Third Corollary - Scrap is the REAL Universal Currency

 “Sometimes ‘steaders are shitty about what currency they will take.
 They’ll tell you stories of deals gone wrong, or that the local Post Office will only take their brand of money.
 However, EVERYONE likes Basic Scrap.
-It’s the only universal currency in the wastes.
-It keeps its value even when currency doesn’t go far, so always keep a stash of scrap in your Supply Bag (so it’s easy to find when I beat you up later).”
+It’s the only universal currency in the wastes.”

 The ONLY normal Scrap item you can easily control entering the game is the humble Basic Scrap